 Even physical harm has difficulty keeping a Lightbringer down, as the character gains Slow Regeneration, allowing him to make a natural healing roll once per day.

-A character cannot take this Edge if he has ever failed a Dark Powers check.
+A character cannot take this Edge if he has ever failed a Dark Powers check, even if he later atoned for his actions.

 Lord of Death